gallayagnesh/cotton-crop-disease-detection-using-SWIN_transformers/README.md

 ## Implementation

 1. Replace the dataset folder path with your working dataset directory path.
-2. After execution, save the model for the deployment.
+2. After execution, save the model for deployment.
 3. Run the ```app.py``` in the Spyder IDE.
 4. In the terminal, there will be a local host address.
-Open it and upload the image which have to be detected.
+Open it and upload the image which has to be detected.
 Those uploaded images are saved in the ```webapp/static``` folder.

 ## Results
 This model achieved a classification accuracy of 96.89% for the test dataset.
-The confusion matrix, classification report for the test set and also deployment results are included in the `results` directory.
+The confusion matrix, classification report for the test set, and also deployment results are included in the `results` directory.

 ## Contributing
 Contributions to this project are welcome.
 To contribute, please fork the repository, create a new branch, and submit a pull request.